 We may need to share your data when we believe it’s required by law or to protect your and our rights and security.

-It is possible that we will need to disclose information about you when required by law, subpoena, or other legal process, or Financial Conduct Authority (FCA) regulations or if we have a good faith belief that disclosure is reasonably necessary to:
+It is possible that we will need to disclose information about you when required by law, subpoena, or other legal process or if we have a good faith belief that disclosure is reasonably necessary to:

 - investigate, prevent, or act regarding suspected or actual illegal activities or to assist government enforcement agencies;